 Before you arrive

-If you are eligible for and apply to the Student Loans Company for a Student Loan, instalments will be paid directly to the College upon attendance confirmation.
+If you are eligible for and apply to the Student Loans Company (SLC) for a Student Loan, tuition fee loan instalments will be paid directly to the College upon attendance confirmation.
 Any maintenance loan instalments due to you will be paid directly into your bank or building society account, normally in October, January and April.
 Please bring your Payment Schedule and Financial Notification Letters to Cambridge with you and keep them safe.
 You will need to present these at the Accounts Office to release your loan payments.

 Links for further information:

 Online Registration & University Computing Accounts

 Each year, all students (including those starting a new course or continuing an existing course or those waiting for their results) must complete the University’s annual student registration exercise.
 The CamSIS Student Registration window opens Mid August and completing the exercise should only take a few minutes.
 The registration window closes on 1st October.
 This process is managed by Student Registry, not the College so please do not contact Peterhouse about this unless you have not heard anything by late September.